 What is TMJ Disorder?

-The TMJ is the joint connecting the temporal bones of your skull (located just below your temple, in front of your ear) to your jaw.
+The TMJ is the joint connecting the temporal bones of your skull to your jaw.
 You use this hinge to do everything from moving your jaw to eating, talking – even breathing.

 Temporomandibular joint disorders (TMD) happen when there is an issue with your jaw and facial muscles.
 You begin to experience pain in the area and if the disorder progresses to a severe state, the joint may eventually be unable to move.

-There are actually three main types of TMJ disorders:
+There are actually three main types of TMJ disorders that can affect all of us with a TMJ:

 Joint Degenerative Disorders